-If you have been following my social media – in particular my Instagram and Blogs here – you will know that I have travelled to Japan in 2015, 2016 and will travel there again in 2017.
-Less than three months away now!
+If you have been following my social media – in particular my Instagram and Blogs here – you will know that I have travelled to Japan in 2015, 2016 and have just returned from another trip there in August 2017.
 I also have quite a healthy investment in reading and researching about travel to Japan, Japanese culture and what is worth checking out the next time I am there.
 I have had numerous friends contact me to pick my brains on things to see and do.
 I would usually email them with some info and details.
 I kept those emails and have gradually added to them as more and more people tell me about their travel plans.
 It is not exhaustive and is a living document in that I constantly add to it.

 For first timers, Japan can be intimidating.
 It was for me, but I quickly overcame that after I discovered just how easy it was to travel within Japan and make the most of my time.
 And as a photographer, particularly a street photographer, I took a lot of notice of the best places to see and experience Japanese culture.
 I am not a seasoned traveler but I have some ideas that were put into practical use in recent trips and decided that it could not hurt to publish my ‘Japan travel guide’.
-So here it is.
-An early draft!
-From the view of an Australian – although most of the info will assist any traveler.
+So here is my latest version of my travel guide from the view of an Australian – although most of the info will assist any traveler.

 Safety and the peeps

 I have found Japan to be a very safe and tourist friendly place.
-I have been out at 4 in the morning in the back alleys of Shibuya taking photos and never once felt threatened.
+I have been out at 4 in the morning in the back alleys of Shibuya and Shinjuku taking photos and never once felt threatened.
 But then I think the Japanese thought me to be some sort of demon with my giant ginger beard.
 There are people everywhere all the time.
 In the big cities, a lot of buildings, like office buildings, have overnight attendants at the doors.
 A lot of restaurants are open all night or very late.
+I found this to be the case especially in Shinjuku.
 I guess usual safety precautions apply.
 Police stations are more like booths and generally there is one at every big train station.
 Public transport is very safe there.
 Department stores and train stations all have lockers for storing suitcases, etc.

 But the people of Japan are amazing and friendly and always willing to take the time to help.
 They have an incredible sense of pride in all they do and are incredibly humble – almost apologetically so.
 I managed to get by with knowing the basic courtesies in Japanese.
 Lots of people I interacted with had some English or were very willing to take the time to understand my needs.

+Now onto the trains.
 The Japanese train network is crazy when you first look at it.
 But after a day you will get the hang of it.
-And in the big cities that you are traveling to, the on-train station arrival announcements will be repeated in English.
+And in the big cities, the station arrival announcements will be repeated in English.
+As will the information on the monitors inside all trains.
 All the signs in the train station have English translations too.
-So in each of the cities you are going to there are three main networks you need to be aware of.
+So in most of the bigger cities there are three main networks you need to be aware of.
 The subway, the above ground network and the Shinkansen (bullet trains).
 You can move between the three really easily as generally the bigger stations host all three networks and sometimes more.
+There are often networks other than Japan Rail (JR) running services in a big city.
 It sounds complex and it is, but just follow the signs and the platform numbers and the exit numbers.
 Trains run very frequently and exactly on time.

-The best value for money is to obtain a Japan Rail Pass.
+The best value for money is to obtain a Japan Rail Pass if you are moving between cities or are planning day trips away from a big city.
+Otherwise if you are just staying in the one city, then you won’t need one.
 You can get them for a specified number of days and to cover certain areas of Japan – depending on where you intend to travel.
 These allow you to use all the above ground networks and the shinkansen or super fast trains between cities.
 These are amazing.
 I would recommend organising this through a travel agent.
+You can buy them in country but it just means finding a JR (Japan Rail) office at the airport or a larger station.

-For the subways, the best thing to do is get a Suica (Swee-Ka) card .
+For the subways and local network, the best thing to do is get a Suica (Swee-Ka) card .
 They are a bit like our Myki cards here in Melbourne and you can top them up at any train station.
 The machines you use even have a button marked ‘English’ so the machine will give you instructions on the screen in English.
 Even if you arrive at a station and you don’t have enough on your card to exit the station, there are top-up machines inside and outside the gates.
 Very user friendly so don’t be intimidated by it.
+The Suica system is expanding too.
+You can use Suica cards on vending machines, in taxis and also at many convenience stores.
+So keep that in mind if you don’t like carrying too much cash or change.

 It is probably easier to organise these via a travel agent – this is what I do.
 More information can be found at the below site for the Japan Rail Pass.
 You can also buy the Suica from the stations or from convenience stores.